itsnaser/DA2005-INDU/README.md

 You should also use classes and objects in your program to a meaningful extent.
-You can solve the task without using object-oriented programming, but one of the grade-raising criteria requires that you organize your code in an object-oriented way, with the majority of your code inside of class denitions (see the general instructions).
+You can solve the task without using object-oriented programming, but one of the grade-raising criteria requires that you organize your code in an object-oriented way, with the majority of your code inside of class definitions (see the general instructions).